TL;DR

 FAQ

-- Why does my product change shape? - Motion strength too high, or the reference is too small.
-Drop strength by 2, upscale, retry.
+- Why does my product change shape?
+Motion strength is too high, or the reference is too small.
+Drop strength by 2, upscale to 1536px+, retry.
+If it still warps, the subject is probably partly occluded in the reference.

-- What FPS should I render at? - 24fps for cinematic feel, 30fps for ad cuts that intercut with phone footage.
-Most tools default to 24.
+- What FPS should I render at?
+24fps for a cinematic feel (Runway’s default), 30fps for ad cuts that intercut with phone footage (Kling outputs 30fps natively).
+Match the footage you’ll edit alongside.

-- Do seeds help? - Yes - if your tool exposes seed, lock it once you find a take that nearly works, then iterate prompt only.
+- Do seeds help?
+Yes.
+If your tool exposes a seed, lock it once you find a take that nearly works, then iterate the prompt only.
+Runway and Kling both expose seeds.

-- How do I get a head turn without face drift? - Use a tool with explicit motion brush (Runway, Kling) and constrain the head only; leave the body unmasked or set to zero motion.
+- How do I get a head turn without face drift?
+Use a tool with an explicit motion brush (Kling 2.6 is best here).
+Mask the head only and leave the body unmasked or set to zero motion.

 Common mistakes

-- High motion + long clip = drift compounds; render shorter or lower strength.
+- High motion + long clip = drift compounds.
+Render shorter or lower the strength.

-- Vague motion (“make it move”) - the model picks the easiest motion, which is usually a slow zoom that flattens the subject.
+- Vague motion (“make it move”) - the model picks the easiest motion, usually a slow zoom that flattens the subject.

-- Mixed motion classes - asking for camera push, particle effects, and a head turn at once gives you all three poorly.
+- Mixing motion classes - asking for a camera push, particle effects, and a head turn at once gives you all three poorly.

 - Skipping the upscale step - low-res references hallucinate badly.

-- Color-grading per clip instead of as a sequence - the cut will feel disjointed even when each shot is good.
+- Color-grading per clip instead of as a sequence - the cut feels disjointed even when each shot is good.

 - Trusting the first take - render 4, choose 1.